Organized Crime and Corruption Reporting Project

 The Organized Crime and Corruption Reporting Project (OCCRP) is a United States non-governmental organization that fosters investigative journalism.
-It was founded in 2006 and specializes in organized crime and corruption.
+It was founded in 2007 and specializes in organized crime and corruption.

 It publishes its stories through local media and in English and Russian through its website.
 OCCRP works with and supports more than fifty independent media outlets across six continents.
-Its budget is mostly funded by the United States government via various agencies.
+Throughout much of its existence, the majority of its budget was funded by the United States government via grants from various agencies.
+In 2025, this funding was frozen and OCCRP is now funded by other sources.

 History

 OCCRP was founded by veteran journalists Drew Sullivan and Paul Radu.
-Sullivan was serving as the editor of the Center for Investigative Reporting (CIR) and Radu worked with an early Romanian center.
-The team paired with colleagues in the region on a story looking at energy traders.
-The project showed traders were buying power at below production rates while the public was paying increasingly higher fees.
+Sullivan was serving as the editor of the Center for Investigative Reporting (CIN) in Sarajevo and Radu worked with the Romanian Center for Investigative Journalism.
+The team paired with colleagues in the region on a story looking at energy traders, titled "The Power Brokers."
+The project showed that traders were buying power from state utilities at below production rates while the public was paying increasingly higher fees and experiencing widespread blackouts.

-In March 2022, OCCRP was labeled as "undesirable organization" in Russia.
+In March 2022, OCCRP was designated an undesirable organization in Russia.